superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 }
 ```

-It is also recommended to create an pass structs to the helper functions to make the test code more readable.
+It is also recommended to create and pass structs to the helper functions to make the test code more readable.
 For example:

 ```solidity
 // this is easier to understand what is going on before reading the _assertFlowOperatorData function